 If lunges become too easy for you, add weight by holding dumbbell, barbell, a weighted vest or whatever works best for you.

 The ideal range for muscle growth is 6-20 reps for lower body muscles.
 So try to remain within this range and you’ll be good to go!

-- Hamstring – The hamstrings is a three-headed muscle group consisting of semitendinosus, semimembranosus, and biceps femoris.
-Located on the back of the upper leg opposite the quads, they function to extend the hips and flex the knees.
-The short head of the biceps femoris only crosses the knee joint and not the hip like the other two muscles.
+- Hamstring – Making up most of the upper rear leg mass, hamstrings share the thigh with quads muscles consisting of a semitendinosus, semimembranosus, and biceps femoris.
+Opposite of the quads function hamstrings extend the hips and flex the knees.
+An interesting fact about the hamstrings is the short head of the biceps femoris only crosses the knee joint.

 If you want to emphasize your quads a little more during lunges the front leg kick variation is an interesting way to do it.
 The benefit comes not from overloading the muscles with a lot of weight but rather emphasizing full knee extension and muscle contraction which could help to improve your mind-muscle connection which may be an important factor in muscle building.